Carson Wentz Player Prop Bets for NFL Week 10 | Indianapolis vs. Jacksonville 11/14/2021

 Matchup vs. Jacksonville

-- Wentz threw for 286 passing yards one matchup against the Jaguars, 37.5 more yards his over/under in Sunday's game.
+- In one matchup against the Jaguars, Wentz threw for 286 passing yards, 36.5 yards higher than his over/under for Sunday.

-- Wentz threw multiple touchdown passes in that outing against the Jaguars.
+- Wentz threw multiple touchdown passes in that contest against the Jaguars.

-- The 286.6 yards per game the Jaguars are allowing through the air makes them the NFL's 25th-ranked pass defense.
+- The Jaguars have the NFL's 25th-ranked pass defense this season, allowing 286.6 yards per game through the air.

-- The Jaguars' defense is fourth in the league, giving up 1.4 passing touchdowns per game.
+- The Jaguars' defense is fourth in the NFL, conceding 1.4 passing touchdowns per game.

 Recent Performances